Efury1/Efury1/README.md

 I am a Computer Scientist interested in Web Development.

-Currently Developer in Brisbane City, focusing on HR analytics.
+Currently a Developer in Brisbane City, focusing on HR analytics.

 I'm currently doing 100 Days of coding, so watch this space!